5l1v3r1/Sonarr-wiki/FAQ.md

 1. Make sure it hasn't already been requested.
 [Requested Mappings](https://docs.google.com/spreadsheet/ccc?key=0Atcf2VZ47O8tdGdQN1ZTbjFRanhFSTBlU0xhbzhuMGc#gid=0)
 2. Make a new request here: [Scene Mapping Request Form]( https://docs.google.com/forms/d/15S6FKZf5dDXOThH4Gkp3QCNtS9Q-AmxIiOpEBJJxi-o/viewform)

-*Typically these are added the next day, if I'm available earlier and asked nicely in IRC I can expedite the*m
+*Typically these are added the next day, if I'm available earlier and asked nicely in IRC I can expedite them*

 ### Why can't I add a new show to NzbDrone, its on TheTVDB? ###
 NzbDrone use [trakt](http://trakt.tv/) for series/episode information and images (fanart, banners, images).
 Here are some reasons why you might not be able to find your show: